 For more information on second-hand tyres, click here.

 Retreading gives a whole new life to suitable used tyres.
-However, only 50% of candidates meet the exacting requirements to be given a second life.
+However, barely 50% of candidate tyres meet the exacting requirements to be given a second life.

 Using retreaded truck and bus tyres delivers three times the resource efficiency and consumes four times fewer tyres than using low-cost single-life tyres.
 All at the same overall tyre cost per mile.

-Truck and bus tyre retreading has the potential for at least a 50% increase in market share, reversing the recent losses to low cost single-life “budget” tyres.
-This would restore the market share of retreaded truck and bus tyres to its historical level of over 45% of replacement tyre sales, save the consumption of at least 400,000 tyres every year and support over 5,000 UK jobs.
+Truck and bus tyre retreading has the potential for a further 25% increase in market share, reversing the recent losses to low-cost single-life “budget” tyres.
+This would restore the market share of retreaded truck and bus tyres to its historical level of 45% of replacement tyre sales, save the consumption of 300,000 tyres every year and support over 5,000 UK jobs.